agneselombardi/agneselombardi.github.io/content/publication/conference-paper/conference1/index.md

 publication: In *Proceedings for Eighth Italian Conference on Computational Linguistics - CLiC-it 2021*
 publication_short: In *CliC-it 2021*

 abstract: The goal of this study is to investigate whether a Transformer-based neural language model infers lexical semantics and use this information for the completion of morphosyntactic patterns.
 The semantic properties considered are telicity (also combined with definiteness) and agentivity.
-Both act at the interface between semantics and morphosyntax: they are semantically determined and syntactically encoded.
+Both act at the interface between semantics and morphosyntax - they are semantically determined and syntactically encoded.
 The tasks were submitted to both the computational model and a group of Italian native speakers.
 The comparison between the two groups of data allows us to investigate to what extent neural language models capture significant aspects of human semantic competence.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.